CptHolzschnauz/Arduino-MKR-1400-OTA-Update/README.md

 - To save SRAM, the operations are done in 512 bytes blocks which makes the process not very fast..
 - It does NOT work with initialized watchdogs (WDTZero.h)
+- It has no error handling for broken socket, a good mobile signal is needed.

 It's just a assamblage of code written by others, mainly by Giampaolo Mancini, Alexander Entinger, Sandeep Mistry et all so the credit goes there